 Sounds good, huh?

-Do save the tips for quick reference and for more super simple tips on growing your own food, follow me on Pinterest.
+Do save the tips for quick reference and for more super simple gardening tips for beginners check out my other grow your own posts.

 All of these vegetables will grow well from scraps.
 I’ve roughly ordered them by how useful I think they are when trying to grow your own food.